 This super quick-and-easy, no-cook sauce, hailing from northwestern Italy's coastal Liguria region, is great on gnocchi or any short, fresh pasta such as trofie or corzetti.
-Delicate and subtle, it's also ideal for filled pastas such as ravioli or tortellini, as it's delicate enough to not overpower the flavor of the filling.
+Delicate and subtle, it's also ideal for filled pasta such as ravioli or tortellini, as it's delicate enough not to overpower the flavor of the filling.

 - 2 slices of soft white bread (about 30 grams), crusts removed and torn into pieces

 - 1 cup (4.4 ounces/125 grams) shelled walnuts

 - 1-2 cloves of garlic, peeled and finely minced

 - 1 teaspoon fresh marjoram leaves (optional)

 - Optional toppings for serving: fresh marjoram leaves, minced fresh flat-leaf parsley leaves, toasted chopped walnuts, additional grated Parmigiano-Reggiano cheese

 Soak the crustless bread pieces in 1/4 cup of milk until softened, about 5-10 minutes.

 Meanwhile, puree the nuts, garlic, Parmigiano, oil, salt, nutmeg, and marjoram (if using) together in a food processor or blender, or with a handheld immersion blender, to form a smooth paste.
 (If you want to do it old-school, use a mortar and pestle to grind the garlic, nuts, salt, nutmeg, and cheese together to a smooth paste before transferring to a separate bowl to stir in the olive oil.)

 Add the softened bread to the pureed nut mixture and puree again until smooth and even.
 Add additional milk, a little bit at a time, as needed to adjust the consistency.
 It should be about the same thickness as a basil pesto sauce if using on pasta, a bit thinner if using as a spread.